 Certificates issued prior to 1986 do not expire.
-Certificates issued since 1986 are valid for 10 years and require recertification and participating in Maintenance of Certification (MOC) to remain valid.
+Certificates issued since 1986 are valid for 10 years.

 There are several reasons why an orthopaedic surgeon may not show up in the search results.